Mindfulness is a mental practice that is proven to improve your life in many ways.

 Being compassionate is among the top teachings of the Dalai Lama.

-In Buddhist tradition, there are even special practices like Loving Kindness (Metta Bhavana) which allow you to be more compassionate towards yourself and others.
+In the Buddhist tradition, there are even special practices like Loving Kindness (Metta Bhavana) which allow you to be more compassionate towards yourself and others.

 Mindfulness is actually proven to produce more feelings of kindness and compassion.